Dogs of the Dow: Concept

 Proponents of the Dogs of the Dow strategy argue that the blue-chip companies that make up the Dow Jones Industrial Average are better able to withstand market and economic downturns and maintain their high dividend yield due to their access to factors such as their established business and brands, access to credit markets, ability to hire top-level management, ability to acquire dynamic companies, etc. Since a high yield often occurs after a significant stock price decline, a high dividend relative to stock price for a blue-chip company tends to suggest that the stock may be a reasonable value with the potential for the stock price to rebound in conjunction with a high dividend payout.
+However, it's worth noting that dividends are voluntary payments from companies and are never guaranteed.

+One reason the Dogs of the Dow strategy is attractive is because it requires minimal effort.
+By analyzing the dividend yields of stocks contained within the Dow, those stocks that are potentially undervalued are readily apparent because, all else being equal, as the stock price declines, the dividend yield increases because the dividend payout represents a larger portion of the stock price.
+The dividend yield is calculated by dividing the annual dividend by the current stock price.

 Under this model, the investor buys an equal number of the ten company's shares.
 The investor re-invests all dividends or capital gains, and long-term may obtain superior results.
 The data from Dogs of the Dow suggests that this has been the case since the turn of the century.
 The logic behind this is that a high-dividend yield suggests both that the stock is oversold (or under-valued) and that management believes in its company's prospects and is willing to back that up by paying out a relatively high dividend.
 Investors are thereby hoping to benefit from both above-average stock-price gains as well as a relatively high quarterly dividend that can be re-invested to buy additional shares.

 Due to the nature of the concept and limited number of stocks involved, the Dogs of the Dow will likely not cover all market sectors.
 For example, the ten stocks that belonged to the 2019 Dogs of the Dow list came from only seven sectors, including technology, energy, and healthcare, in contrast to the S&P 500 Index which covers eleven sectors.